 If we were using helpful and descriptive names in the office, our communication would instead sound something like this:

-“We’re adding a new API to the Client Configuration Tool (using the BV SOA Library) to support the new BV Read-Only API”
+“We’re adding a new API to the Client Configuration Tool (using SOA-Lib) to support the new BV Read-Only API”

 “We updated the Cloud Conformity Enforcers to use non-HTTPS healthchecks (the Monitoring and Metrics Service doesn’t support HTTPS), and fixed a bug that prevented the Metrics Agents from being deleted”